edk2-docs/edk-ii-package-maintainer-guidelines/README.md

 This document provides guidelines for developers that maintain EDK II Packages.

+Also included in the Versioning Guidelines chapter is a section for Module Developers.

 Included in this document are version guidelines for the maintainer as well as the module owners.